You’re Engaged — Now What Comes Next? A Mid-Planning Reset and Refresh Guide

 Step 4: Re-Centre Your Budget (Gently)

 Budget stress is often what causes couples to feel stuck.
+Instead of revisiting every number, ask:

 Are we still comfortable with our overall spend?